vfarcic/devops24/manuscript/00-preface.md

 AWS is the biggest hosting provider so **Kubernetes Operations (kops)** must be included as well.

 Since it would be silly to cover only un-managed cloud, I had to include managed Kubernetes clusters as well. **Google Kubernetes Engine (GKE)** is the obvious choice.
 It is the most stable and features rich managed Kubernetes solution.
 Adding GKE to the mix means that Azure Container Service (AKS) and **Amazon's Elastic Container Service (EKS)** should be included as well so that we can have the "big trio" of the hosting vendors that offer managed Kubernetes.
-Unfortunately, even though AKS is available, it is, at this moment (June 2018), still too unstable.
+Unfortunately, even though AKS is available, it is, at this moment (June 2018), still too unstable and it's missing a lot of features.
 So, I'm forced to scale down from the trio to the GKE and EKS duo as representatives of managed Kubernetes we'll explore.

 Finally, a possible on-prem solution should be included as well.
 Since **OpenShift** shines in that area, the choice was relatively easy.